Iryna-MH/Iryna555/README.md

 - 👋 Hi, I’m Iryna
-- 👀 I’m interested in web development and data analysis.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning how to create web sites.
 - 💞️ I’m looking to collaborate on projects which help to improve our environment and ecological status.
 - 📫 How to reach me: email me mason.iryna@gmail.com